Arizona Republicans fight back against election fraud claims

 “This is creating a black eye to Arizona and I would think that those business leaders would want this to stop,” Gates said.

-They also highlighted the backlash they’ve experienced for speaking out, including death threats and protests at their home.
+County officials also highlighted the backlash they’ve experienced for speaking out, including death threats and protests at their homes.

 Promoted heavily in right-wing media, the audit has become a cause celebre among some of Trump’s most loyal fans, who believe it will uncover evidence of the former president’s claim that he was the rightful winner of the election.